 The rotis are soft, not chewy and perfectly round.
 They are cooked well, even the edges, and are easy to pull apart.
 They remain soft when stored properly and taste equally well after several hours.
 The size is small, more like a fulka – approx 6 inches in diameter.
 The thinnest setting may not be as thin as hand-made rotis but it’s thin enough to satisfy most people.

 Ah, the elephant in the room!
 There is no way to get around it, the Rotimatic is expensive.
 Who would buy that expensive a kitchen gadget?
-How many do you think enjoy kneading the dough, making dough balls, rolling out roti after roti every day for the forseeable future?
+How many do you think enjoy kneading the dough, making dough balls, rolling out roti after roti every day for the foreseeable future?
 Not as many people as you think.
-Currently the Rotimatic retails at $999 excluding shipping and taxes.
+Currently, the Rotimatic retails at $999 excluding shipping and taxes.
 Yes, that’s not always affordable.
-However to put it in perspective, it is equal to the new Iphone X or 2 budget laptops or 10 meals at a fine restaurant.
+However, to put it in perspective, it is equal to the new iPhone X or 2 budget laptops or 10 meals at a fine restaurant.
 And it provides you with healthy food.

 The Rotimatic makes rotis and with the poori update – unroasted flattened rotis come out which you can fry to make pooris.
 The pooris get pressed evenly and so fluff out extremely well.
-At first glance it seems the Rotimatic is useful for making just one recipe.
-However rotis is basically bread, which can be used with hundreds of variations to make delicious recipes.
+At first glance, it seems the Rotimatic is useful for making just one recipe.
+However, rotis are basically bread, which can be used with hundreds of variations to make delicious recipes.

-The coocked rotis can substitute tortillas, tacos, pita, flat bread and pizza base to make variety of recipes like tacos, burritos, pizza, burger, wraps and more.
-With poori update things have gone to the next level.
+The cooked rotis can substitute tortillas, tacos, pita, flatbread and pizza base to make a variety of recipes like tacos, burritos, pizza, burger, wraps and more.
+With poori update, things have gone to the next level.
 What you get is basically rolled, uncooked dough which can be fashioned in dozen ways to create samosas, pastries, savory pooris, spring rolls, papdi chats and more.